open-pioneer/trails-openlayers-base-packages/src/packages/ogc-features/README.md

 # @open-pioneer/ogc-features

-This package provides functions to create an OpenLayers vector source and a search source to be used with OGC API Features service.
+This package provides utilities to work with OGC API Features services.

 ## Usage

 ### Vector source

-This vector source should be used inside together with a vector layer.
+This vector source should be used together with a vector layer.

 Just import the function with: